sparkflows/sparkflows-docs/docs/installation/installation/index.rst

    :doc:`/installation/installation/linux-macos-install`

-   Independent Sparkflows Installation on Linux and Mac
+   Sparkflows Installation on Linux and Mac

    ---

    :doc:`/installation/installation/windows-install`

-   Independent Sparkflows Installation on Windows
+   Sparkflows Installation on Windows

    ---

    :doc:`/installation/installation/windows-laptop-desktop-installer`

-   Sparkflows Installer for installing/upgrading sparkflows
+   Sparkflows Installer for Windows laptop and desktops

    ---

    :doc:`/installation/installation/python-install-redhat-centos`

-   Installing python on redhat centos
+   Installing Python on RedHat and centOS for PySpark engine of Sparkflows

    ---

    :doc:`/installation/installation/python-install-ubuntu`

-   Installing python on ubuntu
+   Installing Python on Ubuntu for PySpark engine of Sparkflows

    ---

    :doc:`/installation/installation/python-install-macos`

-   Installing Python on Macos
+   Installing Python on macOS for PySpark engine of Sparkflows

    ---